Where are your participants from?

 When do programs usually fill?

-Enrollment in each of our wilderness canoe expeditions is limited to ensure a quality experience.
+Enrollment in each of our canoe expeditions is limited to ensure a quality experience.
 By spring we have filled many of our sections.
 Please contact us for current program availability.

 What does tuition include?
 Are there any hidden costs?